 When I was new to children’s ministry, one of the most challenging things for me to deal with was kids who misbehaved.
-I so wanted difficult kids, all kids actually, to like me and parents to think well of me.
+I so wanted difficult kids, all kids actually, to like me, and parents to think well of me.
 I avoided hard conversations with kids and parents.
-What I have come to realize is that by avoiding those hard conversations, I was not partnering with parents, and I wasn’t acting lovingly towards their child.
+What I have come to realize is that by avoiding those hard conversations, I was not partnering with parents, and I wasn’t acting lovingly towards their children.
 Over time I learned you could be fun and firm.

 Before we talk about correcting kids, there are a few things you need to remember about most parents.

 - They love their kids